 The Company has had a Rights Plan in place since 1988.
 In the view of the Board of Directors, the Rights Plan maximizes shareholder value and protects shareholders and the Company from abusive takeover tactics.
 Last year, the Board of Directors adopted a new Rights Plan along the lines of the plan originally adopted in 1988.
 The Rights Plan is designed to ensure that, if there is a sale of the Company, the Board of Directors will have the opportunity to effect a transaction on optimal terms.
-No assurance can be given, however, that the Rights Plan will create or result in the opportunity to effect a transaction on optimal terms or will not deter unsolicited third party takeover proposals.

-At the 1998 annual meeting, shareholders voted in favor of a non-binding proposal requesting that the Board of Directors terminate the Rights Plan.
+At the 1998 annual meeting shareholders voted in favor of a non-binding proposal requesting that the Board of Directors terminate the Rights Plan.
 Since the last annual meeting, the Board has given very careful consideration to its decision to continue to maintain a Rights Plan.
 The Board has concluded that, given the volatility of the share price of the Company's Common Stock in the past year, caused at least in part by industry and market factors outside the control of the Company's managers, it is in the best interests of all shareholders to have some form of Rights Plan in place.
 As a result of the Board's analysis, and taking into account the views expressed by shareholders at last year's annual meeting, the Board recently adopted certain amendments to the Rights Plan that would make the Rights Plan inapplicable to certain kinds of qualifying offers to purchase all of the Company's Common Stock.
 In general, the requirements for a qualifying offer are as follows:

-- The person making the offer to purchase the stock (the "Offeror") has provided firm written financial commitments from responsible financial institutions for any cash portion of the offer and the opinion of a nationally recognized investment bank with respect to any securities portion of the offer. - The offer to purchase the Company's Common Stock remains open for at least 120 days. - The Offeror makes an irrevocable written commitment (1) to purchase those shares that were not acquired through the original offer for the same price paid for the shares that were acquired through the original offer, (2) that the Offeror will not materially amend the offer except to increase the offering price, and (3) that the Offeror will not make any offer for the Company's stock for six months after the commencement of the original offer. - After the consummation of the transaction, the Offeror owns at least 80 percent of the outstanding Common Stock.
+- The offer is composed only of cash or of cash and securities. - The person making the offer to purchase the stock (the "Offeror") has provided firm written financial commitments from responsible financial institutions for any cash portion of the offer and the opinion of a nationally recognized investment bank with respect to any securities portion of the offer.

+- The offer to purchase the Company's Common Stock remains open for at least 120 days. - The Offeror makes an irrevocable written commitment (1) to purchase those shares that were not acquired through the original offer for the same price paid for the shares that were acquired through the original offer, (2) that the Offeror will not materially amend the offer except to increase the offering price, and (3) that the Offeror will not make any offer for the Company's stock for six months after the commencement of the original offer. - After the consummation of the transaction, the Offeror owns at least 80 percent of the outstanding common stock.

-In addition, the Independent Directors, defined in the Rights Plan as directors who are not current or former officers of the Company, holders of five percent or more of the Company's shares, or the persons who have made the tender offer, have the discretion to shorten the time periods related to the qualifying offer provisions.
+In addition, the Independent Directors, defined in the Rights Plan as directors who are not current or former officers of the Company, holders of five percent or more of the Company's shares, or the persons who have made the tender offer, have the discretion to shorten the time periods related to the qualifying offer provision.